-Make "No Regrets" Decisions
+Make No Regrets Decisions

-Generally a "no regrets" policy or approach refers to actions that yield benefits even under the lowest sea-level rise scenario.vi More often than not, acting in ways that improve a community's resilience to present-day risk and hazards will enhance its adaptive capacity to address longer term climate change impacts.
-Additionally, no regrets decisions should incur relatively low costs, or save money over the medium to long term.
+Generally a no regrets policy or approach refers to actions that yield multiple benefits even under the lowest sea-level rise scenario.^{vii} More often than not, acting in ways that improve a community's resilience to present-day risk and hazards will enhance its adaptive capacity to address longer term climate change impacts.
+Additionally, no regrets decisions should incur relatively low costs or save money over the medium to long term.
 For example, elevating a pump station three feet above current base flood elevation will increase its ability to function during current coastal storm and flood events, regardless of how much sea level rises in the future.
-Not only will a functioning pump reduce flooding impacts, it may also remove the need and associated risk and costs for repairs or replacement during, or immediately following, an emergency or disaster.
+Not only will a functioning pump reduce flooding impacts, it may also remove the need and associated risk and costs for repairs or replacement during or immediately following an emergency or disaster.

-5.2 STAP Guidance
+5.2 Science and Technical Advisory Panel Guidance

 As described in Section 3, The Science and Technical Advisory Panel (STAP) report synthesized the best available science regarding future estimates of storm surge, sea-level rise, and extreme precipitation.
-The STAP report includes several suggested planning guidelines for the three hazards identified in the STAP report: storm surge, sea-level rise, and extreme precipitation.
+The STAP report includes several suggested planning guidelines for the three hazards: storm surge, sea-level rise, and extreme precipitation.